Medical Plan Benefits

 If you enroll in an approved Alternate Medical Plan, your enrollment is binding for one year.
 Unless you notify the Plan Office in writing before the end of the one-year period, your enrollment automatically will be renewed at the end of each year.

-• As of January 1, 2024, the Trustees have authorized annual physicals as a part of the Medical Plan (including at your local doctor), and they no longer have to be taken exclusively at a MEBA Clinic or Alternate Clinic.
-This applies to members and their dependents.
-The MEBA clinics and Alternate clinics remain an option, and MEBA clinic physicals are still required for those companies that mandate MEBA annual physicals.
 We strongly recommend that you contact your employer to confirm if there are any specific tests or vaccinations that may be required.
 This is especially important as testing requirements may vary based on company policy.
 Your proactive approach in verifying and completing any necessary paperwork your company requires will expedite the certifications necessary to seek employment.
-It is important to note that most sailing participants still require an MEBA Diagnostic Center annual physical to comply with their respective union contract.

 • Benzene Protocol